 Include only current and past programs.
-If you are currently registered in a program that began in the fall session of the year of application, it must be included here.
-Do not include programs that you have not yet started.
+If you are currently registered in a program starting in the fall session of the year of application, it must be included here.
 For degree programs you have completed, provide the date on which all requirements of the degree were met, including successful defence and submission of the corrected copy of your thesis (in accordance with your university's regulations).
 It is not the conferred or convocation date indicated on your transcript.
 Your Faculty of Graduate Studies (or its equivalent) may be asked to confirm the date the degree requirements were met.

 If you began a master’s degree and transferred to a doctoral degree without completing the master’s, indicate this by selecting the appropriate field.
 For your doctorate, the start date will be the date on which you were first officially registered in a PhD program.

 If you have more than one bachelor’s, master’s or doctoral degree, indicate the natural sciences and engineering degree in the area of research for which you are applying for funding in the appropriate Type of degree section, specifying “Bachelor’s”, “Master’s” or “Doctorate,” and indicate the other degree in the Other degree section.
 Under “Name of discipline,” indicate the complete, exact title of your Program of study (e.g., PhD in Psychology – Cognitive Psychology).

 For those applying through a Canadian university: This page of the application must be completed before you invite the individual designated by the Faculty of Graduate Studies (or its equivalent) to scan and upload your transcripts.

 Indicate if you gained the experience during the course of a program of study.